 Leaders on Asia Address | The Hon Kevin RuddVIEW EVENT DETAILS

-Former Prime Minster of Australia joins us in Sydney
+Former Prime Minister of Australia joins us in Sydney

 Asia Society Australia, supported by EY, is pleased to host Former Prime Minister and now President of Asia Society Policy Institute, The Hon Kevin Rudd in Sydney for a special Leaders on Asia address.

-In an increasingly multi-polar Asia Pacific region, it has never been more crucial to understand China and the domestic drivers that underpin its emerging worldview.
+In an increasingly multi-polar Asia Pacific region, it has never been more crucial for Australia to get its relationship with China right.

 Date: Wednesday, 18 July 2018